Marinet2/metadata-schema/README.md

 # MaRINET2 metadata schemas
 This repository contains MaRINET2 metadata schemas for :
-- [Data streams](./datastream_schema.yaml), where data stream represents recorded values of one or more variables coming from the same data source
+- [Data streams](./datastream_schema.yaml), where data stream represents recorded values of one variable

 - [Datasets](./dataset_schema.yaml), where dataset represents collection of one or multiple data streams